andrewyaputra234/OPTCG-expense-tracker/README.md

 Bash

 source venv/bin/activate
-### 3. Install Dependencies
+3. Install Dependencies
-Install all the required Python libraries.
+Install all the required Python libraries using the requirements.txt file.

 Bash

 pip install -r requirements.txt
-(Note: If you don't have a requirements.txt file, you can create one by running pip freeze > requirements.txt after installing your libraries like Flask, Flask-SQLAlchemy, etc.)

-### 4. Set Up Environment Variables
+4. Set Up Environment Variables
 You will need to set a few environment variables for the application to run.

 On Windows (PowerShell):